mutablestate/mensagem/README.md

 ###Install

-Download mensagem, change to the mensagem directory and run the following command:
+Download mensagem, change to the mensagem directory and run the following commands:

+    mix deps.get
     mix escript.build

 ###Use